Latest update date: February 22, 11

 The above are just some typical examples of medical interpretation errors.
 There are many more of these medical problems that continue to occur worldwide but many of them go unreported.

-Idichthuat We are here to assist you with all your medical interpreting needs.
+Idichthuat is always ready to support you with all your medical interpretation needs.
 We provide medical interpretation for large and small medical facilities, clinics and hospitals, both public and private.
-Furthermore, we work with native-speaking medical translators and interpreters who are experts in this area.
-Our translators and interpreters work in more than 100 languages.
-So, for all your medical interpretation and translation needs, you can count on us with peace of mind.
-Please contact Idichthuat Contact us today for a consultation and quote within the same day!
+Furthermore, we work with native-speaking medical translators and interpreters who are experts in this field.
+Our translators and interpreters work in over 100 languages.
+So for all your medical translation and interpretation needs, you can rely on us with confidence.
+Contact Idichthuat today for a consultation and quote the same day!

 Blog Share